Are Banks Closed on Presidents’ Day?

-It’s Presidents’ Day on Feb.
-15, 2016 and if you’re like most Americans, you probably don’t even know which presidents are being honored (guess what, it’s all of them!) because you’re more concerned about enjoying the day off.
-But there’s an important reason you should pay attention to this holiday — your bank will most likely be closed and that means get your financial errands done early!
+On Presidents’ Day, most Americans probably don’t even know which presidents are being honored (guess what, it’s all of them!) because you’re more concerned about enjoying the day off.
+But there's an important reason you should pay attention to this holiday -- your bank will most likely be closed and that means get your financial errands done early!
 To help get you started, MyBankTracker put together a bank holiday schedule for Presidents’ Day.

 Presidents’ Day bank holiday schedule: Which banks are open or closed?